 Scenario: imagine that you are first roping up for glacier travel to walk across the glacier towards the mountain.
 Then you will start pitching your way up the mountain, but stay roped up with short coils to make the rope a practical length.
 At the top of your route you’ll transition into abseiling back down the route.
 On the way back across the glacier one of you falls into a crevasse and you’ll have to perform a crevasse rescue.
-(Note crevasse rescue is not essential to master before the course)

 - Tie in to the ends of the rope with a Re-threaded Figure-8 knot.